Cyberboa/Quiz-game-Uni-li/README.md

     - venv\Scripts\activate.bat
 - You need to install django in your virtual environment
     - pip install django
+- You also need to install crispy forms (easy layouting)
+    - pip install django-crispy-forms

 ## Execution
 - python manage.py runserver